saraswathikarthikeyan/OnlineShopping/README.md

  $ On the test explorer window click the link "Run All" to run the test cases.

- $ The window will display Test cases and its status.
+ $ The window will display test cases and its status.

  ## Other Info
  If the project is not running or if you face any other errors: